opsdroid/opsdroid/docs/matchers/watson.md

 ### Localization

-If you want to use Watson on a different language you will have to create different intents and entities to handle the languages that you wish to support.
+If you want to use Watson in a different language you will have to create different intents and entities to handle the languages that you wish to support.

 ## Using the parser with a skill